4imothy/math_scripts/README.md

 ```
 and run with
 ```
-./script_name
+script_name
 ```
-(extension is only necessary if the file has the extension)
+after adding to path. (extension is only necessary if the file has the extension)

 #### Language